-My other current / recent activities at University of Stirling and AFA Scotland include research on education support and befriending services for separated children (with the Scottish Refugee Council and Aberlour children’s charity) , CSO-funded rapid research on children and families’ experiences of the Covid-19 pandemic, particularly kinship carers (FACE 19), an evaluation of an adoption support service (with University of Strathclyde) and piloting a new training programme for carers of unaccompanied migrant children (with CoramBAAF and the International Organisation for Migration).
+My other current / recent activities at University of Stirling and AFA Scotland include research on education support and befriending services for separated children (with the Scottish Refugee Council and Aberlour children’s charity) , CSO-funded rapid research on children and families’ experiences of the Covid-19 pandemic, particularly kinship carers (FACE 19), an evaluation of the TESSA adoption support service (with University of Strathclyde) and piloting a new training programme for carers of unaccompanied migrant children (with CoramBAAF and the International Organisation for Migration).

 I’ve previously worked for King’s College London, University of Glasgow, and London School of Economics and Political Science.
 For my PhD in mental health, I used a phenomenological approach to explore adopted women's perceptions in midlife of how being internationally adopted in childhood has affected their subsequent lives, using data from the British Chinese Adoption Study.
 I also have an MSc in Social Policy from LSE.

 Prior to starting in research, I worked for refugee support organisations in London and Syria (UNRWA), with a particular focus on supporting people to access education and find employment.
 I’m currently working with Syrian colleagues on a study as part of the Council for At-Risk Academics (CARA) Syria Programme.